eslint/eslint/docs/rules/array-element-newline.md

 Or an object option (Requires line breaks if any of properties is satisfied.
 Otherwise, disallows line breaks):

 * `"multiline": <boolean>` requires line breaks if there are line breaks inside elements.
 If this is false, this condition is disabled.
-* `"minItems": null` requires line breaks if the number of elements is at least the given integer.
+* `"minItems": <number>` requires line breaks if the number of elements is at least the given integer.
 If this is 0, this condition will act the same as the option `"always"`.
 If this is `null` (the default), this condition is disabled.

 ### always

-Examples of **incorrect** code for this rule with the `"always"` option:
+Examples of **incorrect** code for this rule with the default `"always"` option:

 ```js
 /*eslint array-element-newline: ["error", "always"]*/